matdombrock/sonar/README.md

 ## Commands

-Commands are how you interact with Sona.
+Commands are how you interact with Sonar.
 Most useful commands have a default keybinding but they can be remapped and called manually as needed.

 ```
 cmd-find         : Toggle the fuzzy command finder